zhanxw/rvtests/README.md

 Analysis of related individual usually requires estimation of kinship.
 You can a separate tool, `vcf2kinship`.
 `vcf2kinship` is usually included in rvtests binary distribution or can be built from software source codes.

-`vcf2kinship` can calcualte pedigree kinship using a pedigree input file (PED format, see [Phenotype file](#phenotype-file), use option `--ped`).
+`vcf2kinship` can calculate pedigree kinship using a pedigree input file (PED format, see [Phenotype file](#phenotype-file), use option `--ped`).
 The output file name is specified by `--prefix` option.
 If you use `--prefix output` then the output files will include `output.kinship`.

-It can also calculate empirical kinship using genotyp input file (VCF format, see [Genotype file (VCF)](#genotype-file-vcf), use option `--inVcf`).
+It can also calculate empirical kinship using genotype input file (VCF format, see [Genotype file (VCF)](#genotype-file-vcf), use option `--inVcf`).
-For empiricial kinship, you also need to specify the kinship model, either Balding-Nicols model (ue option `--bn`) or Identity-by-state model (use option `--ibs`).
+For empirical kinship, you also need to specify the kinship model, either Balding-Nicols model (use option `--bn`) or Identity-by-state model (use option `--ibs`).

-In sex chromosome analysis, it is often required to generate kinship on X chromsoome regions, then you need to speicfy `--xHemi`.
+In sex chromosome analysis, it is often required to generate kinship on X chromosome regions, then you need to specify `--xHemi`.
 If your input VCF file has different X chromosome label (e.g. chromosome name is '23' instead of 'X'), you can use `--xLabel 23`.

 If principal component decomposition (PCA) results are needed, you can use option `--pca`.
 Then output files with suffix '.pca' include PCA results.

-When dealing with large input files, it is often preferred to use multiple CPU to speed up calculation using the option `--thread N` in which N is the number of CPUs.
+When dealing with large input files, it is often preferred to use multiple CPU to speed up calculation using the option `--thread N` in which N is the number of CPU.

 For example, to generate pedigree-based kinship (`--ped`) on both autosomal region and X chromosome (`--xHemi`) region, the command line is: